Carla Borrego: International

 Borrego was a member of the Jamaica team that won the bronze medal at the 2003 World Netball Championships.
 She finished the tournament as the second highest scorer after New Zealand's Irene van Dyk.
 Jamaica tried to call Borrego up for the 2007 World Netball Championships but the University of Miami refused to release her from her scholarship commitments.
 In January 2010, following her return to netball, it was reported that Borrego was going to make a comeback for Jamaica.
 However in November 2010 she announced that she was no longer available.
-In September 2022 she, along with Romelda Aiken-George and coach Connie Francis, was added to the Sunshine Girls for the 2022 Taini Jamison Trophy Series due to several other players being unavailable.
+In September 2022 Borrego, along with Romelda Aiken-George and coach Connie Francis, was added to the Jamaica team for the 2022 Taini Jamison Trophy Series due to several other players being unavailable.